DynamoCrew/.github/profile/README.md

 # .github

-Just a bunch of 🐐 that love creating impactful tech through projects.
+Just @kllarena07 and @vanshb03 building impact through projects :)

-Keen to join, just drop [Vansh](https://www.linkedin.com/in/vansh-bataviya/) a message on Linkedin!
+Keen to join, just drop [Kieran](https://www.linkedin.com/in/kllarena07) a message on Linkedin!